iv-org/documentation/FAQ.md

 commonly sent by web browsers, like your user-agent string.

 If you don't want that to happen, you can go to the `preferences` page and check the `Proxy videos` option.
-When this option is enabled, the invidious instance will be used as a relay (also know as a "proxy") between you and Google's servers, which will hide your IP address and the other information sent by your browser.
+When this option is enabled, the Invidious instance will be used as a relay (also known as a "proxy") between you and Google's servers, which will hide your IP address and the other information sent by your browser.